 Symptoms of EEE in equine, including horses, ponies, donkeys and mules include a loss of coordination, a staggering gait, confusion, and refusal to eat or take water.
 These symptoms become evident 4 to 10 days after the onset of infection.
 Later stages of the disease can include seizures and in 48-72 hours usually death.
 Symptoms in humans include mild flu-like symptoms to sore throat and severe headache.
 In some people there are no symptoms at all until the disease progresses to affect the central nervous system which can lead to seizures, coma and even death.

-Mosquito Squad of the North Shore offers a barrier spray that is highly effective in preventing mosquitoes all season long as part of our barrier spray program.
-The areas are sprayed on a recurring basis throughout the season at scheduled times.
+Mosquito Squad of the North Shore offers a barrier treatment that is highly effective in preventing mosquitoes all season long as part of our barrier treatment program.
+The areas are misted on a recurring basis throughout the season at scheduled times.
 The product we use is safe for use around people, horses and domestic animals.
-Our automatic misting systems are a must for barns because they emit a timed automatic spray of mosquito repellant to eliminate and control mosquitoes on a timed basis.
+Our automatic misting systems are a must for barns because they emit a timed automatic mist of mosquito repellant to eliminate and control mosquitoes on a timed basis.
 The highly effective system is easily adjustable for those times you want additional or fewer sprays to suit your needs.
 Along with your grain and hay supply, and tack, our mosquito misting systems have become a must have in the barn for the ultimate mosquito protection.